johanneshilden/lets-parse/json-combinator/README.md

     ...
 ```

 The integer part matches exactly `"0"` or a sequence of one or more digits.
-For the fractional part, we use [applicative style](https://en.wikibooks.org/wiki/Haskell/Applicative_functors) to combine the `char '.'` parser with `many1 digit`.
+For the fractional part, we use [applicative style](https://en.wikibooks.org/wiki/Haskell/Applicative_functors) to cons the result from the `char '.'` parser with `many1 digit`.

 ```haskell
     fractional = (:) <$> char '.' <*> many1 digit